-The part-time Graduate Diploma in Foundations of Canadian Law – scheduled to launch in the Fall of 2023 – is designed for working professionals without formal legal training to gain a firm grounding in the basic principles underlying public and private law in Canada.
+The part-time Graduate Diploma in Foundations of Canadian Law – which launched in the Fall of 2023 – is designed for working professionals without formal legal training to gain a firm grounding in the basic principles underlying public and private law in Canada.

 The program is a natural counterpart to the existing full-time version of the graduate diploma, which has quickly established itself as a popular option for internationally trained lawyers seeking a bridge to further study in one of OsgoodePD’s Professional LLM courses or as a precursor to practice in Canada.

 However, the new part-time version opens up opportunities to a whole new population of working professionals who want to fit the program in around their job.

 In the modern workplace, it’s hard to ascend the ranks without encountering legal issues in some form or other.
 Policy and compliance questions are often top of mind for professionals in the finance, telecommunications, health and energy sectors, among others.
 But even outside these heavily regulated industries, those in management positions are often expected to deal with contracts and commercial transactions as part of their responsibilities.

 Meghan Thomas, OsgoodePD’s Director of Professional Graduate & International Programs says the new part-time graduate diploma will give early-career professionals the confidence to tackle legal issues head-on, regardless of their line of business – serving as a kind of middle ground between learning on the job and starting from scratch in a full law degree program.

 “This graduate diploma is going to be very valuable to people who are seeing these legal issues pop up in their work,” Thomas says.
 “When you gain that fundamental legal understanding, it’s going to make you perform better the next time you’re doing a negotiation, discussing a contract or dealing with the breakdown of an employment or business relationship.”